-1. Delete the existing SQL Profiler query set on each node by invoking the uninstall-sql-profiler.sql script.

-By default, the script resides in the share\contrib directory under your Advanced Server or PostgreSQL installation.
+1. Delete the existing SQL Profiler query set on each node by invoking the uninstall-sql-profiler. sql script.
+By default, on a Windows host the script resides in the share\contrib directory under your Advanced Server or PostgreSQL installation.